Why the Product Catalog is Actually About the Customer

-The SKU, or “stock keeping unit,” was the way we connected all our systems together.
+The incumbent way of thinking about the catalog is for marketing to worry about customer engagement; then we will just make a list of our products and the catalog is done.
+The product catalog is perceived and managed as a commodity function.
+It is focused on product, and just needs to be good enough.
+The SKU, or “stock keeping unit,” is the incumbent way of connecting our systems together to process items.
 Businesses sold the SKU, delivered the SKU, and charged for the SKU.
-Our product catalogs contain hundreds, thousands, even tens of thousands of SKUs to give us the ability to sell, deliver, and invoice our traditional, item-based products.
-The incumbent way of thinking about the catalog is for marketing to worry about customer engagement; we will just create a list products and the catalog is done.
-The product catalog is perceived and managed as a commoditized function.
-It is focused on product, and just needs to be good enough.

-But as we transition to more frequent digital customer engagement strategies, with a range of product offerings, and recurring revenue targets, we find that the needs and the very purpose of the product catalog has changed.
-It is no longer about the product, but instead it is about the customer.
-The catalog is no longer a commodity, but is a key differentiator in the quest to optimize for ARR.
+This all made sense in a unit-based and inventory-based world, but as we transition to more frequent digital customer engagement strategies, with a range of products, offer designs, monetization methods, and recurring revenue targets, we find that the needs and the purpose of the product catalog has changed.
+It is no longer about listing products that you stock and ship, but instead it is about customer engagement.
+The catalog is no longer a commodity, but is now a key differentiator in the quest to optimize ARR.

-The Problem: How do we know it is there?
+The Problem: How do we know there is a catalog problem?